-- Seamless technology, interoperability within and between ambient environment to achieve crossdomain connectivity and communication capabilities to realise the seamless interoperability between the 'Ambient Intelligent Environments'. - Successful Tool strategy to establish integrated chains and interoperable of Tool Platforms, based on ARTEMIS-JU results, to support development of Embedded Systems from user requirements, through system design, to system-on-chip production. - Cross- sectorial technology development, multiple use and reuse: to cross-sectorial usability of Embedded System technology and devices such as interoperable components (hardware and software) in, for example, the automotive, aerospace and manufacturing sectors, which will be developed using the ARTEMIS-JU results. - Addressing main societal concerns: to address issues of significant societal impact, offering solutions to the main concerns encountered by people in their everyday life.
-Topics such as efficient energy use, safety and privacy, meaningful employment, health-care cost and urbanisation (its benefits and disadvantages) will help assure high market acceptance of the ARTEMIS-JU work
+- Seamless technology, interoperability within and between ambient environment to achieve cross-domain connectivity and communication capabilities to realise the seamless interoperability between the 'Ambient Intelligent Environments'. - Successful Tool strategy to establish integrated chains and interoperable of Tool Platforms, based on ARTEMIS-JU projects and future ECSEL-JU projects results, to support development of Embedded Systems from user requirements, through system design, to system-on-chip production. - Cross- sectorial technology development, multiple use and reuse: to cross-sectorial usability of Embedded System technology and devices such as interoperable components (hardware and software) in, for example, the automotive, aerospace and manufacturing sectors, which will be developed using the ARTEMIS-JU and ECSEL-JU projects results. - Addressing main societal concerns: to address issues of significant societal impact, offering solutions to the main concerns encountered by people in their everyday life.
+Topics such as efficient energy use, safety and privacy, meaningful employment, healthcare cost and urbanisation (its benefits and disadvantages) will help assure high market acceptance of the ARTEMIS-JU and the ECSEL-JU work